libts/tslib/README.md

     cmake --build .
     cmake -P cmake_install.cmake

-By default the core tslib is built as a shared library.
+By default, the core tslib is built as a shared library.
 In order to build it as static, add `-DBUILD_SHARED_LIBS=OFF` to the configure line.

-Also the plugins are by default built as shared.
-Add `-Dstatic-<module>=ON` to the configuration step to build plugin statically into the core tslib.
+Also, the plugins are by default built as shared.
+Add `-Dstatic-<module>=ON` to the configuration step to build plugins statically into the core tslib.
 To disable and enable modules, use flags: `-Denable-<module>=ON/OFF`.

 #### Using tslib in client apps

-The following is a minimal example how to use tslib built with CMake in your client app.
+The following is a minimal example of how to use tslib, built with CMake, in your client app.
 Adding `tslib::tslib` as a link target will add required dependencies and include directories generated build files.

     cmake_minimum_required(VERSION 3.10)